 - OTCQX U.S companies not reporting to the SEC can follow the Alternative Reporting Standard.
 These companies submit information pursuant to the OTCQX U.S. Disclosure Guidelines and are subject to the eligibility requirements and terms of the OTCQX Rules for U.S. Companies.
 OTCQX companies provide current and potential investors with a set of "material" information to help investors make a sound investment decision.
 OTCQX company disclosure enables an investor to understand the company’s business operations and prospects

-- Pink companies may publish disclosure in accordance with the OTC Pink Basic Disclosure Guidelines.
+- Pink companies may publish disclosure in accordance with the Pink Basic Disclosure Guidelines.
 These requirements are designed to give an investor the basic information a broker-dealer must maintain under Exchange Act Rule 15c2-11 in order to initiate a quote in a security on the OTCQX, OTCQB or Pink markets.
 To learn how to upgrade to Pink Current, click here

 A Company's Obligations on the OTCQX, OTCQB and Pink Markets

 - Financial Reporting - Many companies are not subject to SEC registration requirements, and therefore, do not make regular filings of financial information and other corporate events with the SEC.
 Companies are not required to provide financial information to OTC Markets Group; however in order for investors to make informed trading decisions, many companies elect to provide disclosure.
 For a detailed explanation of SEC registration and reporting requirements and the exemptions available from those requirements, please see the SEC's Small Business Question and Answer Page